Dynamic-Flakes/particle-rytu/README.md

 The solution currently:
 - Seamless User Onboarding: Integration with Particle Network for smooth authentication and onboarding, enhancing accessibility
 - Intuitive User Interface & Experience: Designed for ease of use, with a streamlined interface to engage a broad user base
-- Allows copyright holders to create RYTU NFTs (both ERC-721 and ERC-1155 Standards).
-- Allows users to bid for a RYTU NFT.
-- Provides unlockable content (which often will be the real-world asset associated with the RYTU NFT).
 - Landing page
 - ⁠RYTU (NFT) explorer marketplace
 - ⁠Ownership Verification Certification